fanqyxl/icarus/README.md

 After doing this the output directory (from here on reffered to as PKIMetadata) will be generated, which is the custom Certificate Authority.

-Now, to modify the shim with the generated PKIMetadata:
+Now, to modify the shim with the generated PKIMetadata (THIS WILL OVERWRITE YOUR SHIM) :

 - `sudo bash modify.sh <shim path>`